arez/arez/README.md

 * dispose on calculated observer should defer until after reaction runs and should set isDisposed flag?
   Maybe all disposes should run after all reactions complete

+* ComputedValue - where can use function that takes args (that are Observables somehow?)

 Observable
 * list of observers.
 * the cached least stalest state of these observers.